MLInvoice 2.1.2 (2 Apr 2023)

 MLInvoice 1.23.1 (31 Oct 2021) - Last version to support PHP 5.6

-Latest development version (N.B.!
-May contain unfinished or not properly tested functionality, event though it is kept functional as far as possible):
+Latest development version which may contain unfinished or not properly tested functionality, even though it is kept functional as far as possible:

 See the commit history for information on the latest changes.